 Data Logger Suite: Logging and Monitoring

 Weight data logger.
-Parsing weight data from scales
+Parse weight data from scales

 Fig.1.
 Serial data captured

 - Data Logger Suite: Logging and Monitoring Professional, Enterprise, or a trial version;